-- 9.1 The purpose of the Second Absence Review meeting is to formally review the employee's attendance during the First Review period.
+- 9.1 Where absence levels continue to be a cause for concern, a Second Review Meeting will be arranged.
+The purpose of the Second Review Meeting is to formally review the employee's attendance during the First Review period and to discuss the way forward.
 This will include considering the evidence / documentation prepared for the meeting and any factors relating to the attendance during this period.
 Although the date will have been set at the First Review Meeting, written confirmation of the Second Review Meeting should be sent as a reminder to the employee no later than 10 working days prior to the end of the First Review Period, giving 10 working days' notice and stating the date, time and place of the meeting, the reason for the meeting and a reminder of the employee's rights of representation (Appendix 10).
 The employee should be informed of their right to provide their own information in advance of the meeting, including the right to call appropriate witnesses to provide relevant evidence.
 The school should circulate any updated paperwork/statement of case to be referred to at the meeting with this letter. - 9.2 The meeting should be convened and conducted by the head teacher (or delegated Senior Leader) unless the meeting is to review the head teachers' absence.
-In this case, the meeting will be convened by the chair of governors, supported by the HR Advisor, and will normally be heard by the Chair of Governors or an appropriately constituted governors panel, depending on the circumstances of the case. - 9.3 The school should arrange for a detailed record to be taken at the meeting including the head teacher's concerns and the employee's responses and any agreed areas of action, support and assistance.
+In this case, the meeting will be convened by the chair of governors, supported by the HR Director, and will normally be heard by the Chair of Governors or an appropriately constituted governors panel, depending on the circumstances of the case. - 9.3 The school should arrange for a detailed record to be taken at the meeting including the head teacher's concerns and the employee's responses and any agreed areas of action, support and assistance.
 Notes should be circulated to all parties as soon as possible and the employee should be provided with an opportunity to provide their comments. - 9.4 The procedure for the meeting is as set out in Appendix 8a.